- Code STAT3056

 Upon successful completion, students will have the knowledge and skills to:

-• understand the basic principles of statistical inference and the issues they raise about how to do statistical inference.
+- Discuss and use basic principles of statistical inference and the issues they raise about how to do statistical inference.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.